Kev’s Review of the La Marzocco Linea Mini

 • Steam pressure gauge

-I’m not going to go into detail about each feature, I’ll just go into some detail below on the points that I think need expanding.
+I’m not going to go into detail about each feature, I’ll basically go into some detail below on the points that I think need expanding.

 The Water tank

-The water tank is fine, OK a bit on the tiddly side for a machine of this caliber, but literally, who’s going to buy this machine and not plumb it in?
+The water tank is fine, OK a bit on the tiddly side for a machine of this caliber, nevertheless in fact, who’s going to buy this machine and not plumb it in?
 It’s in a bit of an unusual position, pushed behind the drip tray, which is among the ways they’ve managed to make this beast of a machine so compact.

 The Steam Power

 To steam enough milk for a single flat white, from start to finish including stretching and heating, we’re talking under 10 seconds!
-This thing is incredible when it comes to steaming milk.
+This thing is amazing when it comes to steaming milk.

 The Rotary Pump

-It’s thanks to the fact that it has a rotary pump, that you can plumb in the LMLM, nevertheless that’s not the only benefit.
-Being a rotary pump machine also implies that it’s quiet, as rotary pumps are quiter than vibration pumps.
+It’s thanks to the reality that it has a rotary pump, that you can plumb in the LMLM, but that’s not the only benefit.
+Being a rotary pump machine also means that it’s quiet, as rotary pumps are quiter than vibration pumps.

 PID, Brew boiler & integrated group

-The PID is how the temperature is controlled, and I’m not going to go into much detail about that here, due to the fact that the majority of people who’re interested in the La Marzocco Linea Mini will probably be familiar with such terminology, however if you’re not, it’s literally a fancy way of saying temperature controlled.
+The PID is how the temperature is controlled, and I’m not going to go into much detail about that here, due to the reality that a lot of people who’re interested in the La Marzocco Linea Mini will probably be familiar with such terminology, however if you’re not, it’s just a fancy way of saying temperature controlled.

-The brew boiler is small at 175ml, however there’s no need for it to be big basically, it’s filled via a heat exchanger, meaning that the water is heated up via a pipe running through the steam boiler as it’s filling the brew boiler, to avoid thermal shock and to therefore aid the temperature stability that the LMLM is known for.
+The brew boiler is small at 175ml, nevertheless there’s no need for it to be big truly, it’s filled via a heat exchanger, meaning that the water is heated up via a pipe running through the steam boiler as it’s filling the brew boiler, to avoid thermal shock and to therefore aid the temperature stability that the LMLM is known for.

-Another thing that aids temperature stability, is the integrated group, which suggests that the small brew boiler is positioned directly on top of the group & that the group and boiler work together to achieve the desired brew temperature.
-This isn’t rather the same as the saturated group on the LMLM’s bigger sibling, the La Marzocco GS3 in which the brew temperature is kept stable by the group in fact being one with the brew boiler.
+Another thing that aids temperature stability, is the integrated group, which indicates that the small brew boiler is positioned directly on top of the group & that the group and boiler work together to achieve the desired brew temperature.
+This isn’t rather the same as the saturated group on the LMLM’s bigger sibling, the La Marzocco GS3 in which the brew temperature is kept stable by the group actually being one with the brew boiler.

 Bluetooth/Wifi connectivity

-While connectivity with espresso coffee machines is rather often a little on the gimmicky side, in theory the La Marzocco home app that comes with the LMLM is far more than just a gimmick, with some very helpful features, including a day to day on/off schedule, brew boiler temperature control and status & control over pre-brewing.
+While connectivity with espresso coffee machines is quite often a little on the gimmicky side, in theory the La Marzocco home app that comes with the LMLM is far more than truly a gimmick, with some very useful features, including a every day on/off schedule, brew boiler temperature control and status & control over pre-brewing.

 I came to the LMLM the day after shooting the review video although, and would it connect, would it balls!
 I tried removing the profile and beginning again, and no joy at all.
 The next day, I walked up to it and it connected immediately, no trouble at all, so simply slightly inconsistent… As far as I can see, La Marzocco are aware of this and are in the process of rectifying it.

 When I’ve managed to get connected, I’m a fan of the app.
-I found being able to see the actual brew temp really handy, and being able to alter it via the smartphone app is in my opinion much more precise than doing it with the adjustment wheel on the side, which I’m not a massive fan of – I found it a little faffy to see what I was in fact setting the temp to, via the wheel.
-I like the scheduling, I like being able to turn the machine on and off via the phone, and also being able to troubleshoot the auto standby time, but obviously, none of this is of any significance if you can’t connect.
+I found being able to see the actual brew temp very handy, and being able to alter it via the smartphone app is in my opinion much more precise than doing it with the adjustment wheel on the side, which I’m not a massive fan of – I found it a bit faffy to see what I was actually setting the temp to, via the wheel.
+I like the scheduling, I like being able to turn the machine on and off via the phone, and also being able to modify the auto standby time, nevertheless obviously, none of this is of any significance if you can’t connect.

 Brew Paddle

-I’ve found the brew paddle quite enjoyable to use, literally.
-In theory, I don’t in reality find out it.
-It looks like it might deal with pre-infusion or something, or give you at least some level of control over something, however simply, it’s just a truly big on/off switch.
-As I’ve said, even though, I did find it nice to use.
-My only thoughts on this are that even though it’s nice, a button would have done fine, and then maybe they could have added a shot timer, which would have been a literally nice addition.
+I’ve found the brew paddle rather enjoyable to utilize, literally.
+In theory, I don’t truly understand it.
+It looks like it might handle pre-infusion or something, or give you at least some level of control over something, but truly, it’s basically a basically big on/off switch.
+As I’ve said, though, I did find it nice to use.
+My only thoughts on this are that even though it’s nice, a button would have done fine, and then maybe they could have added a shot timer, which would have been a actually nice addition.
 Maybe I’m talking rubbish although, I do that sometimes.
-It could be that the paddle is one of the things that sets the LMLM apart from so lots of other espresso machines.
+It could be that the paddle is one of the things that sets the LMLM apart from so several other espresso machines.

 Barista Lights

 This is a cool feature, and the advantage of this feature is… it looks cool, that’s about it.
-But, come on, if we’re spending the perfect part of four grand on an espresso machine, don’t we deserve a certain extent of coolness?
-When you engage the group by sliding the brew paddle over, the drip tray is illuminated by the barista lights, giving you a better view of your espresso coffee.
+Nevertheless, come on, if we’re spending the perfect part of four grand on an espresso coffee machine, don’t we deserve a certain degree of coolness?
+When you engage the group by sliding the brew paddle over, the drip tray is illuminated by the barista lights, providing you a better view of your espresso coffee.

 No burn steam wand

-This is an underrated feature in my modest opinion, it may only be a small thing, but if you have a no-burn wand instead of a plastic or rubber holding sleeve, it basically suggests that you’re less likely to burn yourself on the steam wand, as we all tend to do occasionally when we miss the plastic/rubber grip while grabbing hold of basic steam wands.
+This is an underrated feature in my modest opinion, it may only be a small thing, but if you have a no-burn wand instead of a plastic or rubber holding sleeve, it just implies that you’re less likely to burn yourself on the steam wand, as we all tend to do occasionally when we miss the plastic/rubber grip while grabbing hold of basic steam wands.

 Water outlet

 If you want hot water at approximately the temperature of the sun’s surface, you’ll like this.
-It dispenses water straight from the steam boiler, so it is chuffing hot – too hot for ready-to-drink Americano, though, so you’ll need to leave a little of space for cold water if you don’t plan on waiting for a while before you start drinking your coffee.
+It dispenses water straight from the steam boiler, so it is chuffing hot – too hot for ready-to-drink Americano, although, so you’ll need to leave a bit of space for cold water if you don’t plan on waiting for a while before you start consuming your coffee.

-It literally is a compact machine, given the specs, particularly the width (basically under 36cm) and height (just under 38cm, so it’ll fit under most wall cupboards).
-It’s not even all that deep literally, too, at simply over 45cm.
-OK, if you compare it with the Gaggia classic or Sage Bambino Plus, it’s big, however compared to other dual boiler espresso coffee machines, it’s not all that big at all considering the commercial specifications, including the whopping 3L steam boiler.
+It truly is a compact machine, given the specs, especially the width (basically under 36cm) and height (simply under 38cm, so it’ll fit under many wall cupboards).
+It’s not even all that deep very, too, at truly over 45cm.
+OK, if you compare it with the Gaggia classic or Sage Bambino Plus, it’s big, but compared to other dual boiler espresso machines, it’s not all that big at all considering the commercial specifications, including the whopping 3L steam boiler.

 What’s the LMLM like to use?

-In short, it’s a joy to use.
-The espresso coffee is stunning, the milk texture is amazing, the steam power is insane, and for “normal” work with, I in reality can’t fault the La Marzocco Linea Mini.
+In short, it’s a joy to utilize.
+The espresso is stunning, the milk texture is excellent, the steam power is insane, and for “normal” utilize, I in fact can’t fault the La Marzocco Linea Mini.

-When I say “normal” work with, I’m talking about more fundamental espresso-making, in comparison to the more complicated faffery necessary to get wonderful results with much lighter roasts.
-If you’re wanting to use anything from medium roasted beans and upwards, and you just want to pull relatively normal shots, then I think you’re rather likely to quickly fall in love with the LMLM.
+When I say “normal” utilize, I’m talking about more fundamental espresso-making, in comparison to the more complex faffery needed to get ideal impacts with much light roasted coffee beans.
+If you’re wanting to use anything from medium roasted beans and upwards, and you just want to pull relatively regular shots, then I think you’re rather likely to quickly fall in love with the LMLM.

-Speaking of coffee beans, here’s a entirely shameless plug for my own coffee beans :-).
-Use the discount code below as a first time customer, and after that must you choose to re-order (and, thankfully, the majority of people do so I’m obviously doing something right) utilize the discount code “coffeebotherers” for a permanent discount (usually 10%).
+Speaking of coffee beans, here’s a totally shameless plug for my own coffee beans :-).
+Utilize the discount code below as a first time customer, and after that must you choose to re-order (and, thankfully, most people do so I’m obviously doing something right) utilize the discount code “coffeebotherers” for a permanent discount (usually 10%).

 Work with Discount Code CBNC25 for 25% Off Your First Order at The Cofeeeworks

-If you’re wanting to get into the more new-age super light roasted espresso coffee scene, even though, I don’t think the LMLM is the obvious option, and I say this because I see there’s a fair amount of activity on’tinternet when it comes to searching for info on modding this machine for pressure profiling.
+If you’re wanting to get into the more new-age super light roasted espresso scene, although, I don’t think the LMLM is the obvious preference, and I say this due to the fact that I see there’s a fair amount of activity on’tinternet when it comes to searching for info on modding this machine for pressure profiling.

-If you’re wanting to this degree of control over the pressure, then I can know the idea of picking up an low-cost (comparatively speaking) Sage Dual Boiler and doing the slayer mod, which is is quick and fairly modest to do and free, or almost free, and fully reversible.
+If you’re wanting to this extent of control over the pressure, then I can know the idea of picking up an economical (comparatively speaking) Sage Dual Boiler and doing the slayer mod, which is is quick and fairly humble to do and free, or almost free, and fully reversible.

-The idea of spending numerous hundred pounds (which is what it appears to cost) to do a similar mod with almost four thousand pounds worth of LMLM, which doesn’t seem as simple to fit, or to reverse, doesn’t rather make as much sense, to me.
+The idea of spending a number of hundred pounds (which is what it appears to cost) to do a similar mod with almost four thousand pounds worth of LMLM, which doesn’t seem as simple to fit, or to reverse, doesn’t rather make as much sense, to me.

-The GS3 seems a more obvious preference for this type of use, even though I do appreciate that this machine is almost double the price of the LMLM.
+The GS3 seems a more obvious option for this kind of work with, even though I do value that this machine is almost double the price of the LMLM.
 The Slayer one group is extremely cool, nevertheless is even more pricey.
-There’s the Decent espresso coffee machines, even though, which are made for this kind of espresso-making, and as I’ve pointed out already, the Sage Dual Boiler I think is a good preference for this.
+There’s the Decent espresso coffee machines, though, which are made for this kind of espresso-making, and as I’ve explained already, the Sage Dual Boiler I think is a good option for this.

-He tells me it’s incredibly modest to do, and the only part essential was something to cap a tube, a part worth pennies, so if you’re getting an engineer like Radu to do this for you, you’re really just paying for labour.
-You could do it yourself although, I did have a look at what’s involved and came to the conclusion that I could do it myself, and that’s saying something – nevertheless I truly don’t have the time at the moment.
+He tells me it’s incredibly simple to do, and the only part needed was something to cap a tube, a part worth pennies, so if you’re getting an engineer like Radu to do this for you, you’re in reality just paying for labour.
+You could do it yourself even though, I did have a look at what’s involved and came to the conclusion that I could do it myself, and that’s saying something – but I just don’t have the time at the moment.

 Utilizing this mod provides you control over the pump pressure via the water knob, without dispensing water.
-Even without doing this, you still have mega control over both pre-infusion power and time, straight out of the box, actually via the control panel, as well as having 10 degrees Celcius of adjustment over the brew temp, which is likewise extremely humble to do.
+Even without doing this, you still have mega control over both pre-infusion power and time, straight out of the box, literally via the control panel, as well as having 10 degrees Celcius of adjustment over the brew temp, which is likewise extremely simple to do.

-Going back to what it is designed to be, although, it’s essentially a commercial espresso coffee machine, albeit a compact one.
-It’ll produce fantastic shots, and it’ll produce stunning milk texture, with unbelievable speed, but in addition – it’ll do this continually and consistently.
+Going back to what it is designed to be, though, it’s essentially a commercial espresso machine, albeit a compact one.
+It’ll produce great shots, and it’ll produce stunning milk texture, with unbelievable speed, but in addition – it’ll do this continually and consistently.

-There are other machines that are maybe just over half the price of the LMLM, which seemingly will produce the same or similar shot quality and milk texture – but needs to you come to need the level of performance that the LMLM is capable of when it comes to continual back to back utilize, this is, I believe, where you’d feel like you’ve got your “money’s worth” from that additional investment.
+There are other machines that are maybe just over half the price of the LMLM, which seemingly will produce the same or similar shot quality and milk texture – however should you come to need the level of performance that the LMLM is capable of when it comes to continual back to back work with, this is, I believe, where you’d feel like you’ve got your “money’s worth” from that additional investment.

-But, the Linea Mini is crafted to execute as a commercial machine, and will just keep on consistently banging out back to back shots and back to back jugs of milk with no qualms whatsoever, something that the “usual suspects” when it comes to high-quality home espresso machines, aren’t very crafted to do.
+However, the Linea Mini is crafted to perform as a commercial machine, and will just keep on consistently banging out back to back shots and back to back jugs of milk with no qualms whatsoever, something that the “usual suspects” when it comes to high-quality home espresso coffee machines, aren’t in fact made to do.

-So, if you must come to suddenly have 20 or 30 coffees to make (maybe you decided to have the odd coffee morning to raise money for a wonderful cause, or you decided to provide the coffee for the “great patriotic excuse to have a party for someone/something none of us in truth give a crap about but let’s do it anyway cos we’ve not had a street party for ages” street party), the LMLM will have no problem stepping up to the plate and performing for you on that level.
+So, if you must come to suddenly have 20 or 30 coffees to make (maybe you decided to have the odd coffee morning to raise money for a great cause, or you decided to provide the coffee for the “great patriotic excuse to have a party for someone/something none of us truly give a crap about but let’s do it anyway cos we’ve not had a street party for ages” street party), the LMLM will have no problem stepping up to the plate and performing for you on that extent.

-Anyway, at least now you have at least one clever debate up your sleeve for when it comes to justifying this extravagant purchase to the other half.
-“Well, I was thinking of using it to run the occasional coffee morning to raise money for <insert their the majority of important cause/charity/subject here>.”
+Anyway, at least now you have at least one clever dispute up your sleeve for when it comes to justifying this extravagant purchase to the other half.
+“Well, I was thinking of using it to run the occasional coffee morning to raise money for <insert their a lot of important cause/charity/subject here>.”

-Joking apart, coffee mornings are a ideal way to practice your latte art, and to give you an excuse to spend a few hours basically pulling shots and steaming milk, and you can do so while raising money for a good cause and keeping in the good books while you’re at it, fantastic plan!
+Joking apart, coffee mornings are a great way to practice your latte art, and to give you an excuse to spend a few hours literally pulling shots and steaming milk, and you can do so while raising money for a good cause and keeping in the good books while you’re at it, wonderful plan!

-I’m not saying, by the way, that Profitec, ECM, Rocket etc., are going to let you down if you were to try to use them for this level of output, I’m basically saying that they’re not in truth made for this type of utilize.
+I’m not saying, by the way, that Profitec, ECM, Rocket etc., are going to let you down if you were to try to use them for this level of output, I’m just saying that they’re not in fact made for this kind of utilize.

-At the end of the day the reason the Linea Mini costs what it does, ultimately, is that it’s a commercial machine, an very well built compact commercial machine which has been very gently crafted, utilizing high-end components, by a manufacturer who knows what they’re doing.
+At the end of the day the reason the Linea Mini costs what it does, ultimately, is that it’s a commercial machine, an really well built compact commercial machine which has been really gently brewed, utilizing high-end components, by a manufacturer who knows what they’re doing.

-Enjoy the idea nevertheless can’t afford it – alternative?
+Love the idea but can’t afford it – alternative?

-I see quite a lot of talk online about what to go for if someone is eyeing up the LMLM however simply can’t currently afford it without selling the family car or a Kidney, which speak about some of the machines I’ve actually mentioned, Profitec, Rocket, ECM etc.
+I see quite most talk online about what to go for if someone is eyeing up the LMLM but actually can’t currently afford it without selling the family car or a Kidney, which discuss some of the machines I’ve actually pointed out, Profitec, Rocket, ECM etc.

 While I can see the point of recommending these as alternatives, to me, the obvious cheaper alternative to the LMLM is another compact commercial espresso machine known for its consistency and steam power: